evo-design/evo/semantic_mining/README.md

 - Configuration specified via config file described in script
 - See example configurations in `sample_configs/acr_sample.json`

+### semantic_mining.py
+Contains several functions that can be used for sampling and filtering generated sequences:
+- Functions can be imported into separate scripts to generate new pipelines for sampling and filtering

 ## Usage

 All scripts use configuration files to specify inputs and parameters.
 Example configurations are provided in the `sample_configs/` directory.
 Each script should take roughly 15 minutes to run using the example prompts.